kdoore/1335GitBook/project-2-design-using-2d-pshape-array-lerpcolor-processing-transform-functions.md

 **Step 4 Display Grid in Other Regions**
 ###Use Rotate, Translate, Scale to display ShapeMatrix across other Regions.
 Within these functions, the canvas is transformed prior to calling the displayShapeMatrix code above.
-An example of using both Rotate and Scale are shown, for creating a ShapeMatrix in Region2.
+An example of using Rotate and Scale is shown for creating a ShapeMatrix in Region2.
 Similar functions should be created for Region3 and Region4

 ```java